figure002/bioden/docs/source/user_manual.rst

 character as the field delimiter, along some other properties.
 Below is explained how to do this with the two most popular spreadsheet applications.

-Microsoft® Excel® 2007
+Microsoft Excel 2007
 ----------------------

-1. Start Microsoft® Excel®.
-Make sure you have open the Excel® 2007 worksheet that you would like to import the ouput data file into.
+1. Start Microsoft Excel.
+Make sure you have open the Excel 2007 worksheet that you would like to import the ouput data file into.
 2. Go to the "Data" tab.
 3. Click on the "From Text" button.
 This will open the file select browser